canyilmaz9/javapath/README.md

 It can be shown to diverge using the integral test by comparison with the function 1/x.

+## LargestAndSmallestNumber
+Write a program in Java that finds the largest and smallest numbers among N counting numbers entered from the keyboard and writes these numbers to the screen.

 ## ProgramToCalculateExponents

 Create a program in Java that calculates exponents with the values entered by the user using the "For Loop".